kenshoo/swagger-validator/README.md

   -  Warning is printed if unrecommended type is used.

 ## Validator Elements
-The Swagger Validator expects some additional elements to be present in the swagger.yaml to perform the validations.
+The Swagger Validator expects additional elements to be present in the swagger.yaml to perform the validations.
 #### x-javaClass
 **x-javaClass** defines the fully qualified name of the desired class.
 This is used to validate that the relevant class really exists in the classpath and it's a starting point for addition validations.

 ## Running
 The SwaggerValidator is a simple Java class.
 It must be run in the classpath containing all the resources and definitions.

 #### Example
 ```
 SwaggerValidator swaggerValidator = new SwaggerValidator(getClass().getResourceAsStream("/swagger.yaml"));